IsiahSlater/riskfreeliving.github.io/README.md

 # HackUIowa
 ## Current Idea:
-  Combine data about water, heat, natural risks with mapbox to show risk of living there in the future (Mapbox, US Climate Resilience Tookkit, UI Path)
+  Combine data about water, heat, natural risks with mapbox to show risk of living there in the future
 ### Implementations:
-  - [] Basic Website (HTML, CSS)
+  - [x] Basic Website (HTML, CSS)
-  - [] Draw data from APIs (JS)
+  - [x] Draw data from Mapbox API (JS)
   - [] Create searchable database from API

 ## Resources Used: